soskek/variational_dropout_sparsifies_dnn/README.md

 This implementation uses new Chainer version 2 (see https://github.com/pfnet/chainer/tree/_v2 or https://github.com/pfnet/chainer/releases/tag/v2.0.0b1).
 This does not work on the old version of Chainer (in its master branch).

-This is based on the paper and the authors' [repository](https://github.com/ars-ashuha/variational-dropout-sparsifies-dnn), which uses theano.
+This is based on the paper and the authors' [repository](https://github.com/ars-ashuha/variational-dropout-sparsifies-dnn), which uses theano instead of Chainer.

 # Requirements